SCOPE OF THIS CHAPTER

-The Panel minutes will be written in accordance with the format agreed from time to time and kept on every child's and/or prospective adopter's Adoption Case File.
+The Panel minutes will be kept on the child's and/or prospective adopter's Adoption Case Record.

-The Panel Chair is responsible for ensuring the accuracy of the Panel's recommendations, reasons and, following agreement with Panel members, the minutes.
+The Panel Chair is responsible for ensuring the Panel's recommendations and reasons are accurately recorded.
 The Chair must also make sure that a person who is not a member of the Panel fulfils the task of writing these documents.

 The minutes must accurately reflect the discussion and cover the key issues, rather than be a verbatim record of the meeting.
 Where Panel members have serious reservations, the Panel Chair must ensure these are recorded in the minutes and are attached to the Panel's recommendation.
-If the Panel cannot reach a consensus on its recommendation after the Chair and other members of the Panel have voted, the Panel Chair has a second vote, i.e. the casting vote.
-The Panel's minutes should clearly set out the reasons why the Panel Chair had to use the casting vote.
+The Panel's minutes should clearly set out the reasons why if the Panel Chair had to use the casting vote.

-Arrangements should be made by the Agency Advisor to the Panel for the safekeeping of the minutes and the record.
+Arrangements should be made by the Panel Advisor for the safekeeping of the minutes and the record.
 Panel minutes, like other parts of Adoption Case Records, are exempt from the subject access provisions of the Data Protection Act 1998 (i.e. the person to whom they relate does not have a statutory right of access to the information they contain, see Access to Birth Records and Adoption Case Records Procedure).

 7. Reports on Adoption Matters